-Your warranty cover commences on the day your new motorhome is purchased and comprises two key elements:
+Your warranty cover commences on the day your new motorhome is purchased and comprises of three key elements:

-- 1. Three year manufacturer's warranty - 2.
-Ten year body integrity warranty
+- The base vehicle warranty cover is provided by the original manufacturer (details are included separately in the user handbook). - 2.
+Three year Elddis manufacturer's warranty - 3.
+Ten year Elddis body integrity warranty